Sejong City: History

 In 2003, then-President Roh Moo-hyun sought to relocate the national capital of South Korea from the metropolitan city of Seoul to a new multifunctional administrative city in the center of the country.
 The goal was to reduce the influence and dominance of Seoul on national governance and economics, whilst promoting the regional development of other areas of the country.
 According to the former Interior Minister Maeng Hyung-gyu in 2012, "Sejong is a symbol of the country's efforts toward more balanced regional development," helping to decongest Seoul and spur investment in the country's central region.

-In October 2004, the Constitutional Court dealt a setback to President Roh's plans, ruling that the capital must remain in Seoul in response to a complaint filed by the main opposition, the conservative Grand National Party.
-As such, the Roh administration was forced to modify the project to relocate the majority of government ministries and institutions to Sejong, which would become a special administrative city instead of a new capital.
+In October 2004, the Constitutional Court dealt a setback to President Roh's plans, ruling that the capital must remain in Seoul as customary constitution, in response to a complaint filed by the main opposition, the conservative Grand National Party.
+Hence, the Roh administration was forced to modify the project to relocate the majority of government ministries and institutions to Sejong, which would become a special administrative city instead of a new capital.
 The revised plan was approved by the National Assembly in March 2005.
 Challenges to the new plan were rejected by the Constitutional Court in November 2005.

 When the Grand National Party retook the presidential office in 2008, then-President Lee Myung-bak opposed the idea of moving government agencies, claiming that it would hurt Seoul's global competitiveness and result in inefficiency.
 Following Lee's directions, plans were made to make Sejong an industrial, science and education hub instead.
 This plan was opposed by many, including Roh's allies and some members of the ruling Grand National Party, including Lee's arch-rival and eventual successor, Park Geun-hye.
 Defeat in the mid-2010 local elections forced Lee to present his proposal to the National Assembly where it was voted down.